paths-erc/docs/handbook/places.md

 permalink: "/handbook/places"
 ---

-A detailed technical description of database schemais published at [schema/places](../schema/places).
+A detailed technical description of database schema is published at [schema/places](../schema/places).

 Ref.: `paths.places`